Skip to main content

 The key classification boundaries that determine regulatory pathway are:

-Contractors navigating project classification decisions across jurisdictions can reference the directory resource structure to identify licensed professionals operating within each project type category by region.
+Contractors navigating project classification decisions across jurisdictions can reference the provider network resource structure to identify licensed professionals operating within each project type category by region.

 References